Carreau/phd-dissertation/parts/part3.rst

 While the actin network relaxes, the forces between the two beads will slowly decrease, thus leading to the beads getting closer to their trap center and to each other.
 There is a slight decrease in distance during the relaxation phase, compared to the distance between beads.
-The force decrease as well as the minimal change in distance between the two beads can be seen observed? on :num:`Fig #figindent-time` in the middle part.
+The force decrease as well as the minimal change in distance between the two beads can be observed on :num:`Figure #figindent-time` in the middle part.

 .. _figindent-time: